LA97/TSD---Trio-Self-Debugging/README.md

 each unregular event comming from a certain process, make is debugger process, act as follow.

-folders description :
+files description :

 - dll-injector - this is basically the malware and the unpacked child process.
 - mydll - this is the injected dll.
 - packer - this is the parent process.
-- infected exe - this is just hello world sample process to infect (it as a while(true) loop to avoid termination).
+- host.exe - this is just hello world sample process to infect (it as a while(true) loop to avoid termination).